A private retreat on the Ashley River

 North Charleston · By the river · By invitation

-When we built this house on the Ashley, we built it for the people we love — for the cousins flying in from out of town, for the friends we hadn't seen in years, for the next generation finding their footing in the world.
+When we built this house on the Ashley, we built it for the people we love.
 The plans had a guest room before they had a primary suite.
 That tells you everything you need to know about why we're here.

 The Lowcountry has a way of slowing people down.
 The marsh runs on its own clock.
 The tide doesn't care about anyone's deadlines.
-Mornings start with coffee on the deck and the herons working the shallows; afternoons are for the boat or a long lunch downtown; evenings are for the screened porch, slow conversations, and the quiet that comes off the river after dark.
-We've watched first dates become engagements here.
-We've watched our friends' kids grow into people we now host on their own.
+Mornings start with coffee on the front porch and the herons working the shallows.
+Afternoons are for the boat — John takes guests out for sunset cruises and runs to the sandbar — or for a long lunch downtown.
+Evenings are for the screened porch, slow conversations, a cigar on the smoke deck, and the quiet that comes off the river after dark.

 Three floors of light, river views from every room, and a long list of places to land.
 Make yourself at home — every door here is open to you.

 The first room of the day.
-East-facing, big rocking chairs, the morning light coming through the live oaks.
-Bring a coffee and watch the neighborhood wake up.
+East-facing, big comfy chairs, the morning light coming through the live oaks.
+Bring a coffee out and watch the neighborhood wake up.

 Outdoor kitchen, ceiling fans, deep chairs, a TV for the games.
 Where the long Lowcountry evenings live.
-Refreshments within reach.
+John keeps refreshments within reach.

 For the rainy afternoon, the slow Sunday, the kids who want a project.
 Always a puzzle going.

 A second kitchen on the guest level.
 Light refreshments, snacks, coffee.
-Use it on your own clock — no need to come downstairs before you're ready.
+For when you want to enjoy refreshments on your own clock without waking the house.

 A few of our favorite places.
 The list grows every visit.